 During Skye’s four-day stay at the hospital, they did extensive diagnostic testing: bacterial cultures, radiographs, an ultrasound, EKG, and even a MRI with Cerebral Spinal Fluid tap.
 But everything was coming back normal.
 There was no sign of infection or cancer anywhere, her brain and heart both presented normal and they even discovered that her liver condition was steadily improving!
 So what was going on?

 The last test they had yet to try was an aspirate of the bone marrow (which is responsible for producing platelets and white blood cells).
 While the results showed that she was likely suffering from Myelodysplastic Syndrome, there were many possible reasons for this condition, ranging from a reaction to one of her medications, to a genetic condition to an autoimmune disease or cancer.

 By the fourth day at the hospital, Skye’s white blood cell count spontaneously improved dramatically on its own, surprising and further puzzling the veterinarians.
 Though there was still no clear explanation as to why Skye’s white blood cell count dropped so suddenly and dramatically, both her energy level and physiological condition were rapidly improving and the vets felt that she was ready to go back to the Sanctuary.

 Skye was certainly ready to be back home.
-In fact, she is feeling better than she ever has and the phrase “Skye Watch” has taken on a new meaning.
-Though Skye is more active and energetic, she still shows no interest in anything that is acceptable for her to play with.
-Instead she entertains herself by digging up the carpet, playing tug with the phone cable, dragging the PC around the room and chewing up clothing.
-Her antics have earned her the nickname Kali Ma, after the Hindu goddess of destruction.
+In fact, she felt better than she ever had, and the phrase “Skye Watch” had taken on a new meaning.
+Though Skye was more active and energetic, she still showed no interest in anything that is acceptable for her to play with.
+Instead, she entertained herself by digging up the carpet, playing tug with the phone cable, dragging the PC around the room, and chewing up clothing.
+Her antics earned her the nickname Kali Ma, after the Hindu goddess of destruction.